dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Modular design
 ==============

-SimpleDBM_ is broken down into modules.
-Each module implements a particular sub-system, and is contained in its own package.
+SimpleDBM RSS is made up of several modules.
+Each module implements a particular component, and is contained in its own package.

 Each module has a public API, which is specified via a set of Java interfaces.
 Classes are generally not used as part of the public API,